SwiftyKit/SwiftyKeyboard/README.md

         yourTextField.inputView = numbericKeyboard  // yourTextField is the pre defined textField numbericKeyboard.keyInput = yourTextField
         numbericKeyboard.delegate = self
-        numbericKeyboard.allowsDecimalPoint = true  // can set the true of false
+        numbericKeyboard.allowsDecimalPoint = true  // can set as true or false
 ```

 ## Requirements